 2. How Long Does That First SSDI Payment Usually Take?

 Six months from your SSDI application date is the soonest you’ll get your first Connecticut disability payment.
 The SSA says it takes them 3-5 months to review each claim.
-This review also typically covers the mandatory five-month waiting period required under federal law.
-Unfortunately, it takes at least a year for the SSA to approve most Connecticut disability applicants’ claims on appeal.
-That’s because most people wrongly believe that they don’t need a Connecticut disability lawyer to get benefits.
-Last year, the SSDI program approved just 19% of first-time applicants.
+This review also usually covers the mandatory five-month waiting period required under federal law.
+Unfortunately, it takes at least a year for the SSA to approve most Connecticut disability claims on appeal.
+That’s because most people wrongly believe that they don’t need a disability lawyer to get benefits.
+Last year, the SSDI program awarded benefits to just 19% of initial applicants.
 Having a lawyer file your SSDI application makes you nearly 3x more likely to get benefits!

 Think you can’t afford a lawyer?
-All Social Security attorneys work on contingency.
-That means you’ll pay $0 for legal assistance if you don’t get approved.
-Right now, SSDI claims for Connecticut disability benefits take 370 days to process, on average.
-If you apply on your own without a lawyer, you could wait a year or longer for your first check.
-If you’re denied, you have 60 days to appeal that decision.
+All SSD attorneys work on contingency.
+That means you’ll pay $0 if the SSA doesn’t award you cash payments.
+Right now, SSDI claims for Connecticut disability benefits take 441 days to process, on average.
+If you apply on your own without expert help, you could wait a year or longer for your first check.
+If denied, you have 60 days to appeal that decision.

-The first appeal step is called reconsideration, which adds another 100 days to your average wait time.
-If you’re denied, you have 60 days to appeal that decision.
-Now you’re 150+ days out from when you applied, but just 2% of claimants win benefits at reconsideration.
-But if you’re denied at this stage, you have another 60 days to appeal again.
-Scheduling a court date with an Administrative Law Judge (ALJ) is the next step in appealing your denial.
-But you’ll need to wait another 12 months, on average, for your court date.
-If the Connecticut disability judge awards you benefits, you’ll wait at least 18-22 months for your first SSDI check!
+The first appeal step is called reconsideration, which adds another 180 days to your average wait time.
+However, just 2% of people win SSDI benefits at this stage.
+But if you’re denied, you have another 60 days to appeal again.
+Scheduling a court date with an Administrative Law Judge (ALJ) is the next stage of your appeal.
+But you’ll need to wait another 11.5 months, on average, for your court date.
+If the Connecticut disability judge awards you benefits, you’ll wait at least 15-18 months for your first SSDI check!

 3. How Much Does the SSDI Program Pay Approved Connecticut Disability Claimants Each Month?

-The SSDI program’s highest monthly benefit amount for 2022 is $3,345/month.
-However, $1,358 is the average payment most disabled workers currently get nationwide.
+The SSDI program’s avarage benefit for 2024 is $1,537.
 And how much SSDI money you get completely depends on how much you earned each month while working.
 The SSA averages your highest wages earned over a 35-year work history, then adjusts that amount for inflation.
-The SSDI program pays about 40% of that average monthly paycheck amount in Connecticut disability benefits.
-(This is the exact same formula the SSA uses to calculate regular Social Security retirement.)
-Every October, the SSA announces whether or not the federal government approved a cost-of-living-adjustment (COLA) increase for the upcoming year.
+The SSDI program pays about 40% of your average monthly past paychecks in Connecticut disability benefits.
+(This is the exact same formula the SSA uses to calculate retirement benefits.)
+Every October, the SSA announces whether or not the federal government approved a cost-of-living-adjustment (COLA) increase for the next year.
 In approved years, your Connecticut disability payments will go up a certain percentage.

 4. Are SSDI Payments to Approved Connecticut Disability Claimants Permanent?

-Unfortunately, no. Every 3-7 years, the SSDI program pauses your Connecticut disability benefits until it confirms you’re still unable to work.
+Unfortunately, no. Every 3-7 years, the SSDI program pauses your Connecticut disability benefits until it confirms you still cannot work.
 This is called a disability update report.
 As long as you can pass, you’ll get to keep your monthly payments without any hiccups.
-The SSDI program requires these routine updates until you reach your full retirement age (FRA).
-Once that birthday passes, your Connecticut disability automatically converts into Social Security retirement benefits.
-The dollar amount you get each month won’t change, and you don’t need to fill out any additional forms.
-But if the SSA decides you’re able to work before your FRA, your Connecticut disability checks stop immediately.
+The SSDI program requires these routine updates until you turn 67.
+Once that birthday passes, your Connecticut disability automatically converts into Social Security retirement.
+The dollar amount you get each month won’t change, and you don’t need to fill out any forms.
+But if the SSA decides you’re able to work before then, your Connecticut disability checks stop immediately.

 Supplemental Security Income (SSI): Who’s Covered, Eligibility Rules & Average Payment Amounts

-The federal SSI program only pays benefits to the poorest Americans who are blind, disabled or 65 and older.
-Many people aren’t eligible for SSDI because they haven’t worked recently, long enough or in the right jobs to qualify.
-You’ll also need very little income and almost no resources to meet the SSI program’s eligibility requirements.
-Learn more about the SSI program’s rules before you apply and average payment amounts below.
+The federal SSI program pays benefits to low income applicants who are blind, disabled, or at least 65 years old.
+Many people can’t qualify for SSDI because they haven’t worked recently, long enough, or in the right jobs.
+You’ll also need very little income and almost no assets to meet the SSI eligibility requirements.
+Learn more about the SSI program’s rules before you apply and average pay amounts below.

 1. You Must Be Blind, Disabled or Aged 65+ to Qualify for SSI

 If you’re 65 or older on your SSI application date, age alone should help you qualify for Connecticut disability benefits.
 Anyone younger must prove they’re either blind or have a condition that meets the SSI program’s definition of “disability.”
 They’ll schedule an independent DDS medical exam to confirm your condition stops you from working for at least 12 months.
-SSI claimants with obvious disabilities (i.e., you were born blind) are one possible exception to this exam requirement.
+SSI claimants with obvious disabilities (i.e., you were born blind) may be able to skip this exam.

 2. Eligible Connecticut Disability Applicants Need Very Low Income and Few Assets to Qualify for SSI

-SSI claimants must also pass a financial screening to qualify for Connecticut disability.
-This means you cannot earn more than $1,350 in monthly household income.
-“Passive income” means any money you get on a regular basis, such as alimony, child support payments or earned interest.
+SSI claimants must also pass a financial test to qualify for Connecticut disability.
+This means you cannot have more than $1,550 in monthly household income.
+“Passive income” means any money you get on a regular basis, such as alimony, child support payments, or SNAP benefits.
 In addition, you must have less than $2,000 in your bank account to qualify for SSI.
 The SSA will count every asset you own and can easily sell for cash towards that $2,000 limit.
-Asset examples they’ll look for may include: your jewelry, stocks, bonds, lottery tickets, 401(k) or IRA funds.
-Luckily, the SSI program always excludes certain resources from your “countable asset” list, including:
+Examples they’ll look for may include: your jewelry, stocks, bonds, lottery tickets, 401(k) or IRA funds.
+Luckily, the SSI program always ignores certain resources you might own, including:

-- Your home and the lot it’s on, if owned
+- Your home and the lot it’s on, if you own both

 - Wedding ring, furniture, clothing, appliances, bedding, towels, etc.

-The SSI asset limit for couples is $3,000, and your combined monthly income can’t total more than $1,350/month.
+The SSI asset limit for couples is $3,000, and your total home income can’t be more than $1,550 per month.

 Like all federal programs, SSI beneficiaries will see their monthly Connecticut disability payments go up with every annual COLA increase.
-The federal government doesn’t approve one every single year, but if one’s approved, they’ll announce it in October.
+The federal government doesn’t approve one every single year.
+But when they do, they’ll announce it in October.
 However, SSI approval doesn’t guarantee your Connecticut disability benefits for life.
-Instead, you’ll have to pass a disability update report every 3-7 years to keep your payments.
+Instead, you’ll have to pass a continuing disability review (CDR) every 3-7 years to keep your payments.
 This only applies for SSI beneficiaries getting Connecticut disability until they turn 65.
-Once you’re 65 or older, those update reports no longer apply to you.
-Instead, you only have to worry about meeting the SSI program’s financial eligibility requirements.
+Once you’re 65 or older, those CDRs no longer apply to you.
+Instead, you only have to worry about meeting the SSI program’s income and asset limits.

 How Connecticut’s State-Administered General Assistance (SAGA) Benefits Work